Liontown Resources Pens Lithium Offtake Agreement with China's Canmax

 “Listed on the Shenzhen Stock Exchange, Canmax is one of the world’s leading manufacturers of lithium-ion battery materials, including lithium hydroxide, lithium carbonate and other products and a key customer of several Australian and international material producers,” the company wrote in a Tuesday (December 9) release.

-“(Canmax’s) participation in our 2025 institutional placement signalled strong confidence in the long-term potential of Kathleen Valley, and this offtake agreement reinforces their commitment,” Liontown Managing Director and CEO Tony Ottaviano.
+“(Canmax’s) participation in our 2025 institutional placement signalled strong confidence in the longterm potential of Kathleen Valley, and this Offtake Agreement reinforces their commitment,” said Liontown Managing Director and CEO Tony Ottaviano, adding that the arrangement will allow the company to receive fair value for its products.

-The company said that pricing will be determined using a formula referencing spodumene concentrate and that it will continue its strategy of platform-based spot sales to ensure fair value for its products.
+The company said that pricing will be determined using a formula referencing spodumene concentrate, and that it will continue its strategy of platform-based spot sales to ensure fair value for its products.

+In late November, Liontown announced that its first digital auction for spodumene concentrate attracted nine countries, securing a bid of US$1,254 per dry metric tonne.
 Liontown shared in the November update that it remains on track to meet its 70 percent lithia recovery target by the end of the third quarter of 2026.

 Don’t forget to follow us @INN_Australia for real-time news updates!